srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ## 0.Private token and grequests.py
  `grequests.py` is downloaded early in each notebook.
 It contains a download function.
 But to download it with curl, we need a private token.

+*curl* commands are widely used including in OpenAI's documentation.

  The GitHub repository remains private until a few days before the book is released.
  As such, a private token is *temporarily* required in the curl command in each notebook which will be removed when the repository is made public.